 - Defective electrical wiring

 If someone else caused your burn injury, you may have a valid personal injury claim for damages.
-Our lawyers at William G. Kolodner, P.A. would be happy to help you explore your legal options.
+Our lawyers at WGK Personal Injury Lawyers would be happy to help you explore your legal options.
 Reach out to schedule your free case evaluation today.

 What is My Baltimore Burn Injury Case Worth?